redpesk-core/afb-app-manager/README.md

 #### Writing applications

 The application will receive an identifier.
-That identifier must be must have the following feature:
+That identifier must have the following feature:

-- it must be unic to identify the application and its revisions
+- it must be unique to identify the application and its revisions
 - it should be short enough to be used with efficiency by security components of the system
-- it can not be stolen by malicious applications that would like to usurpate the application identity
+- it can not be stolen by malicious applications that would like to spoof the application identity
 - it can be sold to other company

-The framework provide a facility to create an asymetric key that will serve all the above purposes (it currently doen't).
+The framework provide a facility to create an asymetric key that will serve all the above purposes (it currently doesn't).

-Using its favorite environment, the developper produce applications for the target.
+Using its favorite environment, the developer produces applications for the target.

-Depending on its constraints either economic, technical or human, the developer choose the language and the environment for developing the applications.
+Depending on its constraints either economic, technical or human, the developer chooses the language and the environment for developing the applications.

 This step needs to test and to debug the application on